KamilMr/tech-blog/src/posts/To create docker image.md

 The next session of learning Docker.
 Today I was working on a few basics.

-First, you have to install dependencies, then the app.
+First,  install dependencies, then the app.

-He first uses the ubuntu image and runs it with the bash command so it doesn’t stop immediately:
+Use the ubuntu image and run it with the bash command so it doesn’t stop immediately:

 ```bash
 docker run -it ubuntu bash